Charleston Co. officials monitoring for threats on Election Day

-CHARLESTON CO., S.C.
+CHARLESTON COUNTY, S.C.
 (WCBD) – The Charleston County Board of Elections is preparing for the potential of polling place threats on Election Day.

 “We want voters to feel safe and knowing that their vote is secure when they go to cast their ballot,” said Isaac Cramer, the Executive Director of the Charleston County Board of Elections.